top of page

 It’s About More Than Money

-Buying quality and repairing isn’t just a smart financial move—it’s a lifestyle choice:
+Buying quality shoes and repairing them isn't just about saving money—it's a complete lifestyle choice.
+Here’s why:

-• Craftsmanship: Good shoes are made and repaired by skilled workers who take pride in their craft that you are supporting with your purchases.
+Good shoes are made and repaired by skilled workers who take pride in their craft.
+By choosing quality, you are supporting artisans and their work.

 How to Start

-2. Care for them: Use shoe trees, polish them, and keep them dry.
+2. Care for your shoes: Use shoe trees, polish them regularly, and keep them dry.

-3. Book a repair on Coblrshop.com—you’ll be amazed what the cobblers in our network can do!
+3. Coblrshop.com—you’ll be amazed at what expert cobblers can accomplish!

-You don’t have to be wealthy to afford quality—you just have to rethink how you buy.
+You don’t need to be wealthy to afford quality footwear; you just need to rethink your buying habits.

 Buy better.
 Repair often.